Lumenified/my_bookstore/README.md

 # myapp
-here is an unworth app for the newbies.
+here is an unworthy app for the newbies.